Symplectic embeddings of four-dimensional polydisks into half integer ellipsoids: Introduction

 \end{theorem}

 We now turn our attention to when the target is an ellipsoid, rather than a ball.
 Our first result is the following extension of \cite[Thm.
 1.5]{H}, concerning symplectic embeddings of polydisks $P(a, 1)$ into the ellipsoid $E(bc, c)$.
 Hutchings proved that if $1 \le a \le 2$ and $b$ is a positive integer then $P(a, 1)$ symplectically embeds into $E(bc, c)$ if and only if $a + b \le bc$.
 We note that $a + b \le bc$ holds precisely when $P(a, 1)\subset E(bc, c)\subset\C^2$.
-We extend this result to allow $b$ to be a half integer.
+We extend this result to allow $b$ to be a half integer, under additional mild assumptions, as follows:

-For larger $a$ values (but restricted $c$ values), Hind-Zhang have proven an analogous result \cite[Thm.
-1.5(2)]{HZ}; namely for $a \geq 2$, $b \in \N_{\geq 2}$, and $1\le c \le 2$, there is a symplectic embedding if and only if $a+b \leq bc$.
-Hind-Zhang's upper bound on $c$ is necessary to exclude folding and their sharp obstruction is obtained via the (reduced) shape invariant, which encodes the possible area classes of embedded Lagrangian tori in star-shaped domains of $\C^2$.

 \begin{theorem} Let $d_0 \ge 3$ be a prime number.
 Let $1 \le a \le (2d_0 -1)/d_0$, $c > 0$ and $b = p/2$ for some odd integer $p \ge 4d_0+1$.
 Then $P(a,1)$ symplectically embeds into $E(bc, c)$ if and only if $a+b \le bc$. \end{theorem}